ayan4m1/screechr/README.md

 - A Discord [developer account](https://discordapp.com/developers)
 - A working [Pterodactyl](https://pterodactyl.io) panel

+You will need to use the [Discord Applications](https://discordapp.com/developers/applications/) page to create an application, which gives you a client ID to use during setup.
+Click "New Application" in the upper right and give it a name.
+Find the "Client ID" number below the app name and save it for later.
+Click on the Bot link in the left-hand navbar and create a bot user for your application as well.
+Reveal the "Bot Token" and save this for later as well.

-First, run the following in the source directory:
+First, run the following in the source directory

 > npm install

+This will install the project dependencies and run the build script that compiles `src/` to `lib/`.

 > cp .screechrrc.default.yml .screechrrc.yml

-You will need to use the [Discord Applications](https://discordapp.com/developers/applications/) page to create a client ID.
-Click "New Application" in the upper right and give it a name.
-Find the "Client ID" number under the app name and save it for later.
-From there, click on the Bot link in the left-hand navbar and create a bot user for your application.

-Now, edit `.screechrrc.yml` using your favorite text editor.
+This copies the default config file into place.
+Edit `.screechrrc.yml` using your favorite text editor.
 Set the `discord.clientId` to your Discord Client ID.
+Set the `discord.botToken` to your Discord Bot Token.

+Set `pterodactyl.baseUrl` to the URL to your Pterodactyl panel and generate an Account API token at

+> https://your.pterodactyl.panel/account/api

+Replacing the base URL with your own.
+Set `pterodactyl.token` to the generated token.

 Then, run

 > npm start

-The application will print a URL and then exit.
-Open the URL in your web browser.
+The application will print a URL to the console.
+Hit Ctrl+C to stop the bot and open the URL in your web browser.
 This allows you to select which server you want the bot to join.

-Once you have joined the bot to the server, you can copy the "Bot Token" and place it in the `discord.botToken` field in `.screechrrc.yml`.
-You must also set `discord.channelId` to the numeric channel ID (right-click and Copy ID in Discord) that you want Screechr to send messages to.
+You must also set the `discord.channelId` to the numeric channel ID (right-click and Copy ID in Discord) that you want Screechr to send messages to.

-Set `pterodactyl.baseUrl` (it should be a URL to your Pterodactyl panel login page) and generate an Account API token at

-> https://your.pterodactyl.panel/account/api

-Replacing the hostname with your own.
-Set `pterodactyl.token` to the generated token.
 Finally, run

 > npm start

 Now, any time one of your Pterodactyl servers changes state, the configured channel will get a message.
+Hitting Ctrl+C will stop the bot.

 Use a tool like [PM2](https://www.npmjs.com/package/pm2) or [Forever](https://www.npmjs.com/package/forever) to run Screechr in the background. `lib/index.js` is the application entry point.

+## Configuration

+Screechr uses [Cosmiconfig](https://github.com/davidtheclark/cosmiconfig#cosmiconfig), which supports JSON, YAML, or JS-based configuration.
+The default configuration file is in YAML format, but it should be easily portable if you prefer to work in another.

+Your configuration filename should start with `.screechrrc` (note the two Rs at the end) and end with an extension appropriate for the format of the document (e.g. `.screechrrc.yml`).

+Please see the [default configuration](.screechrrc.default.yml) for detailed documentation and examples on each of the available options.

 ## Notes